Writing a business plan? Check out our free Biz Plan Generator to help you through the process.

 One of the big challenges co-operatives have in their developing stages is selling the idea of their business to partners, funders, and the public.
-It is important to create a business plan that outlines the various components of your business’s operations, but it is critical to get people excited about your product.
-This may sound like an intimidating prospect, but it can be a fun way for a co-operative’s leadership to refine the concept of their business in a meaningful, engaging way.
+It’s important to create a business plan that outlines the various components of your business’s operations, but it’s also critical to get people excited about your product.
+This may sound intimidating, but business planning pitch practice can be a fun way for a co-op’s leadership to refine the concept of their business in a meaningful, engaging way.

-If you’re familiar with the television show Dragon’s Den, then you’ve seen many aspiring entrepreneurs perform business pitches to potential investors.
-Many business associations and entrepreneur training forums host these exercises as a fun and engaging way to talk about their businesses and build the skills and confidence to make pitches.
+If you’re familiar with the show Dragon’s Den, then you’ve seen aspiring entrepreneurs perform business pitches to potential investors.
+Many business associations and entrepreneur training forums host these exercises as a fun and engaging way for people to talk about their businesses and build the skills and confidence to make pitches.

-Many entrepreneurs will refer to this as an “elevator pitch” because you should be able to make the pitch in the time it takes to ride an elevator with a colleague.
-Time and precision are important factors, so here are some important things to consider when developing your business pitch:
+Many entrepreneurs will refer to this as an “elevator pitch” because you should be able to make the pitch in the time it takes to ride an elevator.
+Time and precision are important factors, so consider the following when developing your pitch:

 Set up your own Dragon’s Den (or a more realistic version).
 Gather some of the co-op’s leadership and assign roles to people as you take turns providing a pitch about your business.
 Some roles may include a customer, a shareholder, a potential investor, or a financial institution.
 Give your pitch in three minutes then switch roles.
 Record what did and didn’t work t to build a perfect pitch for your co-operative.Was this useful?